SaifulIslamsakil/Keep_Learning/README.md

 [Live link ](https://keep-lerning-clint.vercel.app/)

 ## Project Details
-This project an Lerning managements syestem web application. to creating this web application i use html, tailwind, javascrt and react js and  data management i am using mongodb express js and node js basics. or user authentication use fribase
+This project is a Learning management system web application.
+To create this web application, I used HTML, Tailwind, JavaScript, and React.js for the front end.
+For data management, I utilized MongoDB, Express.js, and Node.js.
+Additionally, for user authentication, I employed Firebase.

 Currently, two official plugins are available: